-Questions Answers 9) Please describe the steps and how long it takes to issue securities (and, if applicable other financial instruments) in your Member State.
-Which steps could work better, in particular if undertaken cross-border (i.e. CSD and/or trading venue is in another Member State)?
-10) What are the main barriers to the smooth functioning of For what are the main barriers to the shooth functioning of processes related to pre-issuance and issuance in an integrated EU market?
-In answering this question, please consider all of the following, but not limited to this: legal requirements; supervisory practice; differing or lack of data exchange standards (exchange of non-machine readable data; market practice; differences in national requirements; technical/technological aspects.
-Yes No 11) Are there barriers relating to the settlement period of primary market operations?
-12) Are there barriers related to ISIN allocation, or relating to the length of ISIN allocation processes?
+Questions Answers 8) Please describe the steps and how long it takes to issue securities (and, if applicable other financial instruments) in your Member State, and indicate which steps could work better, in particular if undertaken cross-border (i.e. CSD and/or trading venue is in another Member State).
+9) What are the main barriers to the smooth functioning of processes related to pre-issuance and issuance in an integrated EU market?
+In answering this question, please consider all of the following, but not limited to this: legal requirements; supervisory practice; differing or lack of data exchange standards (exchange of non-machine readable data; market practice; differences in national requirements; technical/technological aspects. - Yes No 10) Are there barriers related to the settlement period of primary market operations?
+11) Are there barriers related to ISIN allocation, or relating to the length of ISIN allocation processes?
 If so, could any of these barriers be addressed through legislative changes?

-13) Should the attribution of ISIN should be further regulated, e.g. e introduction of a 'reasonable commercial basis' clause, or the prohibition of entities active in closely linked activities (e.g. settlement-related activities) from performing tasks as national numbering agencies?
-Should measures be taken to create more competition in the area of ISIN attribution and, if so, how?
+12) Should the attribution of ISIN be further regulated, e.g. introduction of a 'reasonable commercial basis' clause, or the prohibition of entities active in closely linked activities (e.g. settlement-related activities) from performing tasks as national numbering agencies?
+13) Should measures be taken to create more competition in the area of ISIN attribution and, if so, please explain what measures?
 14) Are there barriers related to the lack of a harmonised approach for investor identification and classification?
-15) Are there barriers related to the lack of automation and straight- through processing along the issuance value chain?
+15) Are there barriers related to the lack of automation and straight-through processing along the issuance value chain?
 16) Are there barriers related to the exchange of data between the stakeholders involved in the issuance?
-17) Are there any barriers related to issuance which are not mentioned above?
+17) Are there any other barriers related to issuance which are not mentioned above?

-For each of the above questions that have been answered with "yes" please complete the following fields: Please explain your answer (and clarify the type of barrier (i.e. barrier or a difficulty/challenge)), including the instruments concerned, or for which the concern is most acute; the specific legal requirement(s) that create(s) the barrier, if relevant (national or EU level); the supervisory or market practice(s) that create(s) the barrier, if relevant; the technical aspects related to the barrier, if relevant; Please rank the importance of the issue as high priority; low priority.
-Please provide an estimation of the costs of the barrier.
+For questions 8 to 11, and 14 to 17, where your reply is 'yes' complete the following fields as appropriate.
+Please explain your answer (and clarify the type of barrier (i.e. barrier or a difficulty/challenge)), including - the instruments concerned, or for which the concern is most acute; - the specific legal requirement(s) that create(s) the barrier, if relevant (national or EU level); - the supervisory or market practice(s) that create(s) the barrier, if relevant; - the technical aspects related to the barrier, if relevant; For questions 8 to 11, and 14 to 17, where your reply is 'no' Please rank the importance of the issue as - high priority; - medium priority; - low priority.
+Please provide an estimation of the costs of the barrier. justify your reply, in particular identifying potential risks.
 Please provide potential solutions and rank them in terms of preference.
 Suggestions for solutions can include, but are not limited to: - legislative changes (specifying which changes are being suggested); - use of supervisory convergence tools (specifying which tools are being suggested); - other.
 Please provide data on the potential costs and benefits of the suggested solutions.